-What Is The Diamond Sutra?
+What Is the Diamond Sutra?

-When was the Diamond Sutra printed?
+When was the diamond sutra written and printed?

 Where was the Diamond Sutra printed?